Monitoring and logging

 3. From the OpenShift Container Platform web console, click Project > Services and verify the labels for backstage-developer-hub.

-You can enable and view metrics for a Red Hat Developer Hub Helm deployment from the OpenShift Container Platform web console.
-Metrics monitoring is enabled through configuration during a chart upgrade.
-After the upgrade, the Helm release generates the necessary ServiceMonitor resource.
+Enable and view metrics for a Red Hat Developer Hub Helm deployment from the OpenShift Container Platform web console by configuring metrics monitoring during a chart upgrade.

 Prerequisites